drowe67/freedv-gui/USER_MANUAL.md

 Term | Notes
 --- | ---
-AWGN | Additive White Gaussian Noise - a channel with just noise and no fading (like VHF) FEC | Foward Error Correction.
+AWGN | Additive White Gaussian Noise - a channel with just noise and no fading (like VHF) FEC | Forward Error Correction.
 Extra bits to we send to protect the speech codec bits LDPC | Low Density Parity Check Codes, a powerful family of FEC codes

 ## Release Notes